NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

 {: .challenge}

-Here, we show you how to use [ncl](https://www.ncl.ucar.edu/Document/Tools/) to interpolate T and U fields to a list of pressure levels and store the resulting field in a new netCDF file:
+Here, we show you how to use [ncl](https://www.ncl.ucar.edu/Document/Tools/) to interpolate T and U fields to a list of pressure levels and store the resulting field in a new netCDF file.

+> ## First we need to get the ncl script [vertical_interpolation.ncl](https://raw.githubusercontent.com/NordicESMhub/GEO4962/gh-pages/code/vertical_interpolation.ncl) (for instance using the wget command from a terminal).
+{: .callout}

 ~~~